AdobeDocs/platform-learn.en/help/platform/governance/create-data-usage-policies.md

 ---
-title: Create Data Usage Policies in Adobe Experience Platform
+title: Create data usage policies in Adobe Experience Platform
+seo-title: Create data usage policies
-description: Data Usage Policies in Adobe Experience Platform allow you to restrict data usage for specific purposes based on the labeling of data.
-This video shows how to create and manage Data Usage Policies, including how to view policies provided by Adobe out-of-the-box and how to create custom policies based on your usage needs.
+description: This video shows how to create and manage data usage policies in the Adobe Experience Platform user interface.
+Data usage policies allow you to restrict data usage for specific purposes based on the labeling of data.
 feature: governance
 topics:
 kt: 4347